huaminghuangtw/Second-Brain/My-Evergreen-Lists/👑 Life Pro Tips.md

 * Never do grocery shopping when you are hungry!

 * Whenever you are on a Zoom call, put your headphones or AirPods in, then open up YouTube, and find an ambient soundtrack that you play at 5% volume (e.g., [Lord of the Rings ambience](https://www.youtube.com/watch?v=30b7_S0paCQ&ab_channel=AmbientWorlds), [Harry Potter ambience](https://www.youtube.com/watch?v=pQdTu0IeVho&ab_channel=AmbientWorlds), etc.).
-This way, as you are taking the call, there’s a soft, inspiring soundtrack playing in the background.
+This way, as you are taking the call, there's a soft, inspiring soundtrack playing in the background.
 The soundtrack makes anything anyone says feel more relaxed, more warm, and more energizing.

-* Whenever doing research before purchasing any consumer electronics, watch “Review After 1 Year” YouTube videos instead of “Unboxing” ones
+* Whenever doing research before purchasing any consumer electronics, watch "Review After 1 Year" YouTube videos instead of "Unboxing" ones

 * When people mock you for not having an opinion on trending events, and label you as ignorant, start asking them about the current situation in Djibouti (吉布地，一個位於非洲東北部的國家) or Eswatini (史瓦帝尼，一個位於非洲南部的國家).
 It will reveal they aren't up to date on the current situation in those countries - but that they also didn't even know those countries existed.
-Peak ignorance. → "People shaming others for being ignorant are often the most ignorant because they are ignorant of their own ignorance."
+Peak ignorance. &rarr; "People shaming others for being ignorant are often the most ignorant because they are ignorant of their own ignorance."

 * How to heal dry, cracked fingertips?
 Use Vaseline (or O'Keeffe's Working Hands Hand Cream) before bed and put socks or (disposable, polyethylene PE, plastic, foodservice) gloves on hands for sleeping.